Piracy in the Sulu and Celebes Seas: The Moro Pirates and Spanish colonial occupation

 Moro piracy is often linked to the Spanish colonial occupation of the Philippines.
-In a course of over two and a half centuries, Moro piratical attacks on Christian communities caused "an epoch of wholesale misery for the inhabitants".
+Over the course of two and a half centuries, Moro piratical attacks on Christian communities caused "an epoch of wholesale misery for the inhabitants".
 After the Spanish arrival in 1521, Moro piratical raids against Christian settlements started in June 1578.
-These spread all over the archipelago and were conducted with impunity by organized fleets carrying weapons of destruction almost equal to those of the Spaniards.
-The re-curring act is often described as a reaction against the Spaniards, who had displaced the Moros from the political and economic dominance they once enjoyed in the region (e.g. strategic commercial standpoints in Mindanano).
+These spread all over the archipelago and were conducted with impunity by organized fleets equipped with armaments nearly equal to those of the Spanish.
+The recurring act is often described as a reaction against the Spaniards, who had displaced the Moros from the political and economic dominance they once enjoyed in the region (e.g., strategic commercial standpoints in Mindanao).
 Moreover, religious differences between Muslims and Christians are frequently cited.

+In 1758, the Bishop Manuel Matos wrote to the King of Spain that 12 towns in Camarines had been invaded and about 8,000 inhabitants killed by Moro pirates.

+Between 1752-1757, Moro pirate attacks were so successful and persistent that many Visayan towns were depopulated by 50%, through battles and enslavement.

-The Spanish engaged the Moro pirates frequently in the 1840s.
+During the 1840s, the Spanish frequently engaged Moro pirates.
 The expedition to Balanguingui in 1848 was commanded by Brigadier José Ruiz with a fleet of nineteen small warships and hundreds of Spanish Army troops.
 They were opposed by at least 1,000 Moros holed up in four forts with 124 cannons and plenty of small arms.
-There were also dozens of proas at Balanguingui but the pirates abandoned their ships for the better defended fortifications.
+There were also dozens of proas at Balanguingui, but the pirates abandoned their ships for the better defended fortifications.
 The Spanish stormed three of the positions by force and captured the remaining one after the pirates had retreated.
-Over 500 prisoners were freed in the operation and over 500 Moros were killed or wounded, they also lost about 150 proas.
-The Spanish lost twenty-two men killed and around 210 wounded.
+Over 500 prisoners were freed in the operation, and over 500 Moros were killed or wounded, and about 150 proas were lost.
+Twenty-two Spanish men were killed and around 210 wounded.
 The pirates later reoccupied the island in 1849.
-Another expedition was sent which encountered only light resistance.
+Another expedition was sent, which encountered only light resistance.